Version Control with Git

 $ cd ~/Desktop # return to Desktop directory

-$ cd planets # go into planets directory, which is already a Git repository
+$ cd recipes # go into recipes directory, which is already a Git repository

-$ ls -a # ensure the .git subdirectory is still present in the planets directory
+$ ls -a # ensure the .git subdirectory is still present in the recipes directory

-$ mkdir moons # make a subdirectory planets/moons
+$ mkdir desserts # make a sub-directory recipes/desserts

-$ cd moons # go into moons subdirectory
+$ cd desserts # go into desserts subdirectory

-$ git init # make the moons subdirectory a Git repository
+$ git init # make the desserts subdirectory a Git repository

 $ ls -a # ensure the .git subdirectory is present indicating we have created a new Git repository